 Reactive arthritis is so called because the joint inflammation seems to be a reaction to an infection originating in the digestive (gastrointestinal) tract or the genitals or urinary (genitourinary) organs.

-Reactive arthritis may be accompanied by inflammation of the conjunctiva (see see Overview of Conjunctival and Scleral Disorders) and the mucous membranes (such as those of the mouth and genitals) and by a distinctive rash.
+Reactive arthritis may be accompanied by inflammation of the conjunctiva and the mucous membranes (such as those of the mouth and genitals) and by a distinctive rash.
 This form of reactive arthritis previously was called Reiter syndrome.

 Joint pain and inflammation may be mild or severe.
 Several joints are usually affected at once—especially the knees, toe joints, and areas where tendons are attached to bones, such as at the heels.
 Often, the large joints of the lower limbs are affected the most.
 Reactive arthritis often involves joints less symmetrically than rheumatoid arthritis.
 Tendons may be inflamed and painful.
 Back pain may occur, usually when the disease is severe.
 Other symptoms include a low-grade fever, weight loss, and excessive fatigue.

-When the disease affects the genitals or urinary tract, antibiotics are given to treat the infection, but treatment is not always successful and its optimal duration is not known.
+When the disease is caused by infection of the genitals or urinary tract, antibiotics are given, but this treatment does not always relieve the arthritis and its optimal duration is not known.